 History might say that was not one of Canadian Prime Ministers Diefenbaker’s better moves.

-When Prime Minister John Diefenbaker finally decided to shut down the program, he kept his decision well hidden from everybody, and even his closest aides didn’t know.
-It was a top-secret to everybody until he announced in Parliament.
-Surprised by some and a disappointment by others.
+When Prime Minister John Diefenbaker finally decided to shut the program down, he kept his decision well hidden from everybody, even his closest aides who didn’t know.
+It was a top-secret to everybody until he announced it in Parliament.
+Surprised by some and disappointed by others.

 Keeping this decision hidden from everybody does show a human nature side of him, he knew the consequences would be significant.
 Not to his wildest dreams, thinking it would affect Canadians 60 years later and up until today.